tableau/tableau-postman/README.md

    10ay.online.tableau.com
    ```

-2. Select the authentication method you wish to use.
+3. Select the authentication method you wish to use and declare the `CURRENT VALUE` for those fields in the environment file.
 A detailed description of available methods can be found in the [Authentication section of the API Reference](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api_ref_authentication.htm#sign_in).
 Authentication methods include Username & Password, [Personal Access Token](https://help.tableau.com/current/online/en-us/security_personal_access_tokens.htm) (PAT), and JWT (Connected Apps).

 </br>